Grht01/financial-analytics-portfolio/README.md

 conditions with GARCH; and comparing classical and deep-learning models for stock-return forecasting.

-I care about **reproducible workflows** — fixed data periods, documented sources, no-leakage validation, and honest model selection — so analysis can be re-run and defended, not just produced.
+I care about **reproducible workflows**, fixed data periods, documented sources, no-leakage validation, and honest model selection, so analysis can be re-run and defended, not just produced.

 ## Skills